ofajs/ofa-v4-docs/docs/en/docs/get-started/elements-and-events.md

 $(selector).emit(eventName);
 ```

-- `selector`: Selects the element to trigger the event on.
+- `selector`: Select the element to trigger the event.
 - `eventName`: The name of the event to trigger.

 #### Example